butroy/SF_crime_analysis/README.md

   <img width="600" height="400" src="https://github.com/butroy/SF_crime_analysis/blob/master/plots/3.crime_by_time.png">
 </p>

 Due to the limited data, the crime happened in 2018 only recorded till May.
-So the crime counts happened in 2018 is much less than that in other
+So the crime counts happened in 2018 is much less than that in other years.

+From counting by different hours, I found that crime happens less frequently in the early morning, and more frequently at dinner time.

+From counting by different day of week, I found cirme is more likely to happen during weekends.

 ### Trend of Crimes